lee2sman/now/README.md

 *current working projects log*

-## Exhibition/Publication

 Exocolony, an experimental grotesque narrative sci-fi experienced via filling out Google Forms is now online, [published by ORAL.pub](http://oral.pub/).

-### Research / Organizing

 I'm a professor of New Media and Computer Science at [Purchase College](https://www.purchase.edu/live/profiles/2060-lee-tusman).
 Summer 2023 I developed an open educational resources curriculum for a [Programming Games](/programming-games) course based on open source and creative commons materials.
+I'm currently teaching "Social Software" and "Programming for Visual Artists."

-I am also working on developing support for artist-run groups to do archiving and digital preservation work along with oral history.
+I'm working on developing support for artist-run groups to do archiving and digital preservation work along with oral history.
 See [ongoing project notes](https://leetusman.com/archiving-artist-spaces).
 Currently working with Flux Factory.

 I am co-editing an upcoming issue of Hyperrhiz: New Media Cultures, online culture of electronic literature, new media criticism and net art.

-### Studio practice

-My work often begins as [code sketching](https://leetusman.com/everyday/) , the process of working on art projects in code, iteratively refining in an exploratory and experimental manner.
-I use a variety of languages and tools, many self-created, but others from the open source art and code community.
-I work on these sequentially, trying new things, iterating on past projects, or striking into new territory.
-Most often these are web-based artworks, but also archives, tools, zines, games, art fragments or other experiments.
-Some of these grow into larger projects that have been presented publicly while others stay as small sketches or demos.

-### Artists and Hackers

-A [podcast](https://www.artistsandhackers.org) that I'm hosting.
+I founded and host the [Artists and Hackers podcast](https://www.artistsandhackers.org), which I work on with Max Ludlow.
 Current collaborations are with the New Media Caucus and the Engelberg Center on Innovation Law and Policy.

 # Then